sshyran/owntracks-gw/manual/gw-owntracks.md

 * A customer has called to ask when the service technician will arrive; where is he?
   Your credibility rises if you can give your customer an honest and reliable answer.
 * How far away is vehicle number 17 (in other words, when can I expect it back?)
+* Has a particular vehicle arrived at the customer site?
+(Geo-fences)
 * What is the weather like at the vehicle's location?
 * Even if you're simply an avid traveler and wish to have an exact record of your trips, Greenwich _OwnTracks Edition_ is just what you need.